AhmadYousif89/Store-Front-API/README.md

 # Tech Store API

-- This a backend API build in Nodejs for an online store.
-Its main goal is to create a RESTful API that will be used by the frontend developer on the frontend.
+- This is a backend API build in Nodejs for an online store company.
+It's main goal is to create a RESTful API that will serving as a backend server for the frontend application.

 - The database schema and and API route information are in the [REQUIREMENT.md](https://github.com/AhmadYousif89/Tech_Store/blob/main/REQUIREMENTS.md)